boltops-tools/cody/docs/_docs/variables.md

 ## VPC and Migrations Example

-An good exmaple of using variables is run migrations via codebuild and the task requires access to the VPC.
-  However, the development and production resources are on separate VPCs.
+An good variables example is running migrations.
+The migration tasks usually requires access to the VPC to connect to the database.
+However, the development and production resources can be on separate VPCs.
 Variables can help here:

 .codebuild/variables/development.rb: